cdl-geneseo/geneseo-dictionary/T/Toolbag.md

 # Toolbag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Toolbag

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (noun) Someone acting like such a tool that he goes beyond that label...he is now a toolbag.